eoscostarica/eos-local/README.md

 - Docker https://docs.docker.com/install/.
 At least 7GB RAM (Docker -> Preferences -> Advanced -> Memory -> 7GB or above)
 - Install node.js v8 ( carbon ) on your machine.
-We recommend using [nvm](https://github.com/creationix/nvm) and [avn](https://github.com/wbyoung/avn) to [manage multiple your version on your computer](https://gaboesquivel.com/blog/2015/automatic-node.js-version-switching/).
+We recommend using [nvm](https://github.com/creationix/nvm) and [avn](https://github.com/wbyoung/avn) to [manage multiple node.js versions on your computer](https://gaboesquivel.com/blog/2015/automatic-node.js-version-switching/).
 - Yarn https://yarnpkg.com/lang/en/docs/install/.

 *Note: at the moment we are not using a docker container for running dapp due to issues related to reloading the app*

 **Client Side Dependencies**

-- `yarn`
+- `yarn`   install node packages

 **Commands**

-- `yarn eos-dev` starts the docker containers
+- `yarn eos-dev` starts the docker containers with nodeos and keosd processes.
-- `yarn eos-dev:down` stops and removes the containers
+- `yarn eos-dev:down` stops and removes the containers.
-- `eos-flush-nodeos` pull the latest eos-dev image from dockerhub
+- `eos-flush-nodeos` pull the latest eos-dev image from dockerhub.
-- `yarn eos-flush-nodeos` remove all blockchain data
+- `yarn eos-flush-nodeos` remove all blockchain data.
-- `yarn eos-flush-keosd` remove all wallet data
+- `yarn eos-flush-keosd` remove all wallet data.
-- `yarn eos-flush-all` remove all data
+- `yarn eos-flush-all` remove all data.

 **Known Issues**